jbuget/nodejs-clean-architecture-app/README.md

 ```
 hapijs-v17-app
  └ lib                      → Application sources
-    └ business_rules        → Enterprise and application business rules
+    └ domain                → Enterprise business rules a.k.a.
+Entities
+    └ features              → Application business rules a.k.a.
+Use Cases
-    └ interface_adapters    → Adapters and formatters for use cases and entities to external agency such as Database or the Web
+    └ interfaces            → Adapters and formatters for use cases and entities to external agency such as Database or the Web
-    └ technical_drivers     → Frameworks and tools such as Database, the Web Framework, glue code etc.
+    └ technical             → Frameworks and tools such as Database, the Web Framework, glue code etc.
  └ node_modules (generated) → NPM dependencies
  └ test                     → Source folder for unit or functional tests
  └ index.js                 → Main application entry point